kourouklides/artificial_neural_networks/README.md

 * Download the respository as a ZIP file

 ## Setup and Installation
+The code should run on any machine (i.e. Windows, macOS, Linux) that supports Python 3.

+Guides and instructions on how to install the necessary libraries and how to setup your environment can be found [here](setup/README.md).

 ## Models and Methods
 This repository includes the following architectures: